Data

 plt.show()

-Reaction order with respect to CO is \alpha = 1.23.
+Reaction order with respect to is 1.23.

 Had we included more points, we would have found that the reaction is essentially first order.